%load_ext dotenv

 Sometimes the page you want to scrape is a little more complicated.
 You don’t just want a tiny piece of content of the page, but rather a specific portion of the page or several separate elements.

-Now that we know how to find the Grey’s Anatomy page, let’s scrape all of the episodes from Grey’s Anatomy Season 1.
-If we visit the Season 1 page for Grey’s Anatomy Season 1 we’re presented with a ton of links, one for each episode:
+If we visit the episode list of a Grey’s Anatomy season we’re presented with a ton of links, one for each episode:

-If we want GPT to have access a list of the episodes and their URLs, we have a few options.
-Let’s work through them one by one!
+If we want GPT to have access a list of the seasons and their URLs, we have a few options.
+Let’s work through them one by one.

-Unfortunately, we’re too lazy for that!
+While it’s certainly possible to extract the data through traditional scraping, we’re too lazy for that!
 We want GPT to do the work for us.
-We aren’t doing this.
+That’s the whole reason we’re on this page to begin with!

 Send the whole page to GPT and let it figure things out